Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 * Expect the same order back in responses (Since we linearize at resolver level).
 * Test over a long time-duration (10-30 seconds) since we want to make sure it's always correct.

+Test:
+* Test Select * vs Select on a single column.
+*